"by Laura Anderson, North Shore News Sunday, August 30, 2015

 everyday from their rented wartime house to his job at the shipyards, to

-save enough money to buy the lot and build home.
+save enough money to buy the lot and build a home.
 The full story of the house

 and the Barber family is available to read at the North Vancouver Archives